Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Evaluation

 \subsection{Experiment Setup}

-We evaluated our approach using a Unitree A1 robot.
-To collect real-world data, we utilized an Optitrack motion capture (MoCap) system, consisting of five Optitrack Prime $13W$ cameras, to estimate the position and orientation of the robot trunk at $1$ kHz with position errors of at most $1$ mm.
+We evaluated our approach using a A1 robot. \rebut{To get data for real-time control, we utilized a motion capture system}\redst{we utilized an Optitrack motion capture system with five Optitrack Prime $13W$ cameras} for estimating the position and orientation of the robot trunk at $1$ kHz with position errors of $1$ mm. \rebut{We obtain velocity data from position data using forward finite-difference method.}

-We used \textit{Pytorch} \cite{pytorch} to implement and train the residual dynamics model.
-The trained \textit{Pytorch} model was converted to a torch script trace, which in turn, was loaded in our MPC implementation in C++.
-We utilized the optimization toolbox \textit{Casadi} \cite{casadi} to set up and solve the full-body TO for various jumping targets within $[0.3, 0.8]$ m on a flat ground.
+We used \textit{Pytorch} to implement and train the residual dynamics model.
+The trained \textit{Pytorch} model was converted to a torch script trace, which in turn, was loaded in our MPC implementation in C++. \rebut{The MPC is solved by a QP solver (qpOASES)}.
+We utilized the optimization toolbox \rebut{\textit{CasADi}} \cite{casadi} to set up and solve the full-body TO for various jumping targets within $[0.3, 0.8]$ m on a flat ground.
 We considered jumping motions with contact phase (C) consisting of an all-leg contact period (e.g., $500$ ms) and a rear-leg contact period (e.g., $300$ ms).
 With the flight phase (F) scheduled for $400$ ms, the front legs and rear legs become swing legs (SW) up to $58\%$ and $33\%$ of the entire jumping period, respectively.
-Jumping maneuvers feature long flight phases, i.e., the robot can jump up to $4$ times its normal standing height during the mid-air period.
+Jumping maneuvers feature long flight phases, i.e., the robot can jump up to $4$ times its normal standing height during the mid-air period. \rebut{All jumping experiments are executed with sufficient battery level ($>90\%$)}